Here you'll find everything you need to know about the legend, from its mystical beginnings to its present day uses.

 What this meant

-While this may all sound like myth and mystery, an excavation of Dinas Emrys in 1945 showed evidence of a lake and a fortress dating back to Vortigern’s time.
+While the origin story might sound like myth and mystery, an excavation of Dinas Emrys in 1945 showed evidence of a lake and a fortress dating back to Vortigern’s time.
 Maybe dragons are real, after all...

 Dragon statue at The National Showcaves Centre for Wales